My reviews often contain spoilers. So consider yourself warned.

 Beyond the Black Rainbow (2010)

 During Beyond the Black Rainbow, I found myself more than once thinking of The Tree of Life.
-It could be that both are incredibly non-linear tours de force.
+It could be that both are incredibly non-linear tours de forces.
 Or it could be that Beyond the Black Rainbow features a segment that one could say recalls Terence Malick’s creation scenes more than just a little.
 However, instead of what is essentially an epic revamp of Fantasia‘s The Rite of Spring passage, here we get a total mind melt sci-fi acid trip that provokes an unholy nightmarish wonder.
 This much I am certain of: Both are films sprung from the minds of fiercely unique and uncommon talents.

 Beyond the Black Rainbow is not a film for those who seek a plot that progresses logically, scenes that sensibly lead from point A to point B or any type of concise conclusion.
 A cute, mute and psychically inclined young woman named Elena (Eva Allan) is kept imprisoned in a retro futuristic institution.
 Once a day Barry Nyle (Michael Rogers), drops by under the guise of what appears to be a counseling session but actually seems much more like some endurance test in which they both have an equal stake.
 Everything is very sterile Kubrick, very THX 1138 and Cronenberg dire, very Argento lighted.
 And lest I forget, there’s a huge pulsating white triangle.
 Is it a metaphor?
 Is it something physically at the institution?
 Is it something that exists only in the mind of one of the characters or is it something that is used for mind control and manipulates the characters?
 What does it mean?
 Don’t ask me.
 More than anything, even passing similarities to The Tree of Life, I was reminded of a bad dream I had as a child while under anesthesia.
 The film is not dialogue heavy.
 What is spoken is not especially important: “You’re looking more and more like your mother every day”; “If you’re hungry there is some brown rice and steamed asparagus in the refrigerator”; “I looked into the eye of God” (well, OK, maybe that one is a little significant).
 The director, Panos Cosmatos, has said that as a child he was never allowed to watch horror films (incidentally, his father directed Rambo: First Blood Part II, Leviathan and Of Unknown Origin) but was fascinated by their VHS covers at the video store.
 Denied the opportunity to partake of such delicacies and inspired by the cassette sleeve artwork, he dreamt up his own stories, some of which come into play here.
 You can definitely see how the seeds of this tale could be planted and germinate in such a scenario and it is a great service to the film (and a great favor to the audience) if you watch the movie with that bit of background information in mind.